 In this seller’s world of competition, one strategy we’ve come across increasingly is the Escalation Clause.
 Let’s go over what this means, and what it could mean for you as a buyer.

-When a house is getting multiple offers, the Listing Agent may ask for Highest and Best to avoid having to counter or as opposed to a Multiple Counter Offer situation.
-If you’d like to learn more about this option, please read our blog Multiple Counter Offers, Explained.
+When a house is getting multiple offers, to benefit the seller and simultaneously give buyers the best fighting chance, the Listing Agent may ask for Highest and Best.
+This avoids having to counter or Multiple Counter.
+If you’d like to learn more about this second option, please read our blog Multiple Counter Offers, Explained.

-These are not without risk as there is no perfect mechanism to verify what the other offers are that trigger the final sales price.
-In Montana, an agent can not disclose the terms and conditions of an offer to anyone not involved in that specific offer, so simply sharing a copy of the next vest offer to verify the price does not work.
+Escalation Clauses are not without risk in any scenario, as there is no perfect mechanism to verify what the other offers are that trigger the final sales price.
+In Montana, an agent can not disclose the terms and conditions of an offer to anyone not involved in that specific offer, so simply sharing a copy of the next best offer to verify the price does not work.
 There is an element of trust and unknown that makes these less than desirable.
 Other states have a form for this situation, but currently Montana does not.

 I hope this helps you understand your options, and as always: the more you know the better off you’ll be!